Get yourself onboarded to DataHub#

 What is the default Memory/CPU requirement for every hub?

-Datahub has a memory limit of 1 GB of RAM, which should meet the teaching/research needs of most of our users.
-If you are interested to know more about the memory consumption in your instance, Please use the following steps,
+DataHub has a memory of 1 GB, which should meet the teaching/research needs of most of our users.
+If you are interested to know more about the memory consumption in your instance, Please follow the steps below,

 • Look at the top right corner of your Python/R notebook for the term memory.
-It will highlight the amount of memory you had consumed by the amount of memory provided to your instance.
+It will highlight the amount of memory you had consumed against the total memory available for your server.

-• If your consumed memory is greater than the available memory for your instance, You may require an increase in RAM,
+• If your consumed memory is greater than the available memory for your instance then your server will crash resulting in you either optimizing your workflow to be less compute intensive or requesting additional RAM,

 ../_images/memory.png